-Now that you know the states with the highest taxes, you may be wondering how to avoid them – or how to get out if you live in one.
+Now that you know the states with the highest taxes, you may wonder how to avoid them or get out if you live in one.

 Unlike federal taxes, you can’t claim exemptions if you earn income outside of the state, so you’ll ultimately need to move.

-However, I don’t recommend simply moving to another nearby state and calling it good.
-Moving from California to Nevada might help you save a few bucks, but you’re still shelling out your hard-earned income to Uncle Sam on an annual basis.
+However, we don’t recommend simply moving to another nearby state and calling it good.
+Moving from California to Nevada might help you save a few bucks, but you’re still shelling out your hard-earned income on an annual basis.

 To get substantial tax reductions, you’ll need to consider strategies like moving to another country to claim the Foreign Earned Income Exemption and legally use offshore companies to lower your US tax bill.

-For some entrepreneurs, moving to Puerto Rico can also be an option… but beware promoters who offer it as a cure-all from US taxes.
+For some entrepreneurs, moving to Puerto Rico can also be an option, but it is not a cure-all for US taxes.

-If you’re in a high-tax state like California or New York, then you should start planning your move as soon as you can.
+If you’re in a high-tax state like California or New York, you should start planning your move as soon as possible.